grscheller/dotfiles/README.md

 # Configuration Files "dotfiles"

-This project contains the infrastructure I use to maintain and install my Fish, Neovim and Alacrittty configurations.
-I also maintain minimal Bash and POSIX shell configurations.
+This repo contains the infrastructure I use to maintain and install my Fish, Neovim and Alacritty configurations.
+Also contains more minimal Bash and POSIX shell configurations.

 ## Design Choices

-These configuration files are designed for maximum portability, not necessarily maximum security, across multiple, more or less, POSIX like environments.

-Modern Linux desktop environments don't consitantly source, nor not source, `~/.profile` or `~/.bash_profile`.
-Therefore, I take care to ensure that sane initial shell environments get set up.
+The same configuration files are designed for use across multiple, more or less, POSIX like operating systems.
+Care is taken to ensure that sane initial shell environments are set up.

 ## Shell Scripts

 ### Installation Script

 * [installDotfiles](installDotfiles) installation script
-  * run `./installDotfiles` from repo
+  * run `./installDotfiles` from cloned repo
   * installs everything into `$HOME`

-### Shell Scripts for POSIX Shell Configs
+### Scripts Used in POSIX Shell Configurations

-These are installed into `~/.local/bin`.
-Both Fish and Bash have fuction equivalents to these.
-These versions are used in the configurates my other POSIX shells.
+These POSIX shell scripts get installed into `~/.local/bin`.
+Both Fish and Bash use function based versions of these.

 * [digpath](bin/digpath)
   * finds files on $PATH